lxndrblz/anatole/.github/CONTRIBUTING.md

 Pull requests are a great way to get your ideas into this repository.

-In order to ensure the maintainability and quality of the project we have defined a set of common guidelines, which we adhere to.
+In order to ensure the maintainability and quality of the project, a set of common guidelines has been defined.
 Please make sure you follow these practices when creating a pull request:

 1. When you create a pull request, please fill out the [pull request template](https://github.com/lxndrblz/anatole/blob/master/.github/PULL_REQUEST_TEMPLATE.md) and ensure your PR is well-tested and documented.

 2. Please commit any pull requests against the `master` branch.

-3. Use semantic commit messages whenever you commit changes to your branch as these help me to better understand your contribution and track your changes.
-If you are not yet familiar with semantic commit messages, you can find a good introduction under this link.
+3. Use semantic commit messages whenever you commit changes, as these help me understand your contribution better and track your changes.
+If you are not familiar with semantic commit messages, you can find a good introduction under [this](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) link.
 Please refrain from using non-descriptive commit messages or filing large changes as a single commit.

 4. When deciding if I merge a pull request, I look at the following things:
     * Does it provide a clear benefit to other users (i. e. does it solve a clearly defined and common problem)
     * Does it follow Anatole's paramount goal of being a minimalistic and visually pleasant Hugo theme?
 In other words, make sure it does not bloat the theme.
     * Is it of good quality?